2022–2023 Members of the Board

-Acting Chief Deputy Director, California Department of Pesticide Regulation
+Sacramento, CAChief Deputy Director and Science Advisor, California Department of Pesticide Regulation

 Morrison has worked in the intersection of science, policy and society at the state and local level since 2013.
 This includes positions with the California Senate Environmental Quality Committee, where she analyzed legislation and organized legislative oversight, and as a science advisor with the California Department of Resources Recycling and Recovery.
 Morrison also served as a commissioner on the Environment and Utilities Commission with the city of West Sacramento.